+'''

-''' self.output.success("This is good, should be green") self.output.info("This is neutral, should be white") self.output.warning("This is a warning, should be yellow") self.output.error("Error, should be red") '''
+self.output.warning("This is a warning, should be yellow")

+self.output.error("Error, should be red")

+'''

 Additional output methods are available and you can produce different outputs with different colors.
 See the output documentation for the list of available output methods.